Casebdev/sample-spa/readme.txt

 Files
 -----
+\readme.txt - general information on the SSPA application
+\sspa-changelog.txt - development history log of the SSPA application

 views\sspa.handlebars - body HTML returned by the server for the HTTP GET \ - this is the main page for the SPA views\health.handlebars - body HTML returned by the server for the HTTP GET request to \health - this is used by some hosts to determine that an application is alive views\500.handlbars - body HTML returned by the HTTP server if there is an internal error to a request